paul-g/brabble/readme.md

 There is a directory for each week, under it directly the slides and one directory per problem discussed that week.
-For each problem there is a template you can use to start writing own solution.
+For each problem there is a template you can use to start writing your own solution.

 Use the provided solution if you get stuck, but try spending at least 10 - 15 mins before resorting to such drastic measures... :)